TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 The extension `enetcache <https://github.com/lolli42/enetcache>`_ is a small extension that helps with frontend plugin based caches.
-It has been available as composer package and a TER extension for quite some time and is loosely maintained to keep up with current core versions.
+It has been available as composer package and a TER extension for quite some time and is loosely maintained to keep up with current Core versions.
 At the time of writing, it has three branches:

-* `1.2` compatible with core v7, released to TER as 1.x.y
+* `1.2` compatible with Core v7, released to TER as 1.x.y

-* `2` compatible with core v8, released to TER as 2.x.y
+* `2` compatible with Core v8, released to TER as 2.x.y

-* `master` compatible with core v9, released to TER as 3.x.y
+* `master` compatible with Core v9, released to TER as 3.x.y

-Branch master will be branched later as `3` when core version 10 gains traction.
-This document focuses on the master / core v9 compatible branch.
+Branch master will be branched later as `3` when Core version 10 gains traction.
+This document focuses on the master / Core v9 compatible branch.
 The extension comes with a couple of unit tests in `Tests/Unit`, we want to run these locally and in travis-ci, along with some PHP linting to verify there is no fatal PHP error.
-We'll test that extension with both PHP 7.2 and PHP 7.3 - the two PHP versions TYPO3 core v9 currently supports at the time of writing.
+We'll test that extension with both PHP 7.2 and PHP 7.3 - the two PHP versions TYPO3 Core v9 currently supports at the time of writing.

 Starting point
 --------------